 You've always wanted to have a house that overlooks the ocean.
-Now, you've found a beautiful piece of land with a view of the waves.
+Now, you've found a beautiful piece of land for sale, with a view of the waves.
 But before you commit yourself to a substantial financial outlay, you want to know what kinds of regulations apply to the construction of your new home.

-At the state level, definitions of uses of coastal land that are subject to regulation may range from "water-dependent" to "water-related" to "water-enhanced" to "non-water-dependent."
+At the state level, definitions of uses of coastal land that are subject to regulation can range from "water-dependent" to "water-related" to "water-enhanced" to "non-water-dependent."
 These terms have different meanings in different states.

 To find out about whether your intended use of the land is subject to federal or state regulation, check with your state's Coastal Zone Management agency or commission.

-Other federal laws, like the Clean Air Act or the Clean Water Act, may apply to particular uses, like building a new dock.
+Other federal laws, like the Clean Air Act or the Clean Water Act, might apply to particular uses, like building a new dock.
 Unusual situations, for example, new construction within the Cape Cod National Seashore, may be subject to additional and more stringent regulation.

 State and local authorities add another layer of government regulation to the management of new construction in coastal lands.
-Often, applicable state and local regulation follows guidelines set out in a state or local Master Plan, and may take the form of zoning regulations, environmental protection regulations, or other specialized municipal regulations (for example, the designation of areas in which the use of motorized vehicles is prohibited).
+Often, applicable state and local regulation follows guidelines set out in a state or local Master Plan, and can take the form of zoning regulations, environmental protection regulations, or other specialized municipal regulations (for example, the designation of areas in which the use of motorized vehicles is prohibited).

 Typically, such regulations govern overall site density, minimum setbacks from the ocean or river bank, the kinds of uses that are permitted and their minimum distance from the coast line (for instance, septic systems), the size of the proposed new construction, and even its design and construction.
-Sight line and other aesthetic regulations may apply as well.
+Sight line and other aesthetic regulations might apply as well.

 In a very few states, like Maine, owners of coastal property own their land to the "mean low tide line."
 At the same time, a public easement, well established in longstanding common law, grants the public the limited use (for example, for fishing) of the area between the high water line and the mean low tide line.